Mike Leach (American football coach): 2008 season

-Leach, along with players Graham Harrell and Michael Crabtree were featured on the cover of the 2008 edition of Dave Campbell's Texas Football.
+Leach, along with players Graham Harrell and Michael Crabtree, were featured on the cover of the 2008 edition of Dave Campbell's Texas Football.
 The magazine predicted that the 2008 Red Raider football team would be the best in Texas and would challenge for the Big 12 South title.
 Following a 9–0 beginning to the season, including a win over the undefeated #1 Texas Longhorns, Texas Tech Athletic Director Gerald Myers announced that the university would renegotiate Leach's contract following the conclusion of the football regular season and give him an extension.

 The Red Raiders ended the 2008 regular season with 11 wins and 1 loss, the best in school history.
 The season also marked the first win over a #1 ranked team.
 Tech, along with Oklahoma and Texas, shared the Big 12 Conference South division title.
 On December 2, 2008, the Associated Press named Leach the Big 12 Coach of the Year.
 He received 16 votes for the honor by the agency's panel, while Texas' Mack Brown got 4.
 He won co-Coach of the Year honors from the Big 12 coaches; Oklahoma's Bob Stoops received the same recognition for the same season.
 The Dallas Morning News named him Coach of the Year as well.
 He garnered the 2008 George Munger Award, which is given annually to the top college coach of the year by the Maxwell Football Club.

-After much controversy about how the tie-breaker should be handled between Texas, Oklahoma, and Texas Tech fans, the Red Raiders ended up being left out of the BCS because of a rule that states only two teams from each conference could enter BCS play per season.
-Oklahoma won the tie-breaker on account of their higher BCS ranking, ultimately losing to Florida in the national championship.
+After much controversy about how the tie-breaker should be handled between Texas, Oklahoma, and Texas Tech fans, the Red Raiders ended up being left out of the BCS because of a rule that stated only two teams from each conference could enter BCS play per season.
+Oklahoma won the tie-breaker on account of their higher BCS ranking, ultimately losing to Florida in the national championship game.
 Texas Tech also ended up losing that year in the Cotton Bowl to Ole Miss 47–34.

 Leach interviewed for the University of Washington head coaching job, which was vacated by Tyrone Willingham.
 ESPN reported that Leach withdrew his name from the coaching search following his interview.
 Auburn, where Tommy Tuberville resigned, had also been rumored to have contacted Leach.
 In an interview with the Associated Press, Tech quarterback Graham Harrell stated that there was a "great chance" Leach could leave.
 Harrell noted that Leach might leave for a newer challenge.
 After Leach withdrew his name from consideration for the Washington job, Harrell retracted his statements and believed Leach would remain the Red Raiders' coach.

 Tech athletic director Gerald Myers had indicated that he would give a raise to Leach before Tech's bowl game, which he later negotiated.
 Leach and the university settled on a five-year extension worth $12.7 million after months of negotiations over the clauses of the contract.